Amble Marina is ideally located, giving easy onshore access to a host of Northumberland’s hot spots.

-Found at the top of the high street this charming pub offers a welcoming atmosphere, four luxury en-suite rooms and a good restaurant.
+Found at the top of the high street this charming pub offers a welcoming atmosphere, four en-suite rooms and a good restaurant.
 Call 01665 714646.

 This award winning ice-cream parlour is a favourite at any time of day.
 Offering an amazing array of ice-creams and sorbets made on the premises, plus homemade cakes, Italian coffee, beers and wine.
 Closes at 5pm.

 Cruise across to the island – or take a boat trip from Amble harbour – to the RSPB nature reserve.
 You can’t land on the island but from the shoreline you can enjoy the spectacle of more than 30,000 birds nesting over the summer months.
 See if you can spot roseate tern, fulmars, kittiwakes, eider ducks, oystercatchers and, most famously, plenty of puffins!

 This stunning seven mile stretch of coastline provides a beautiful cruising ground.
 Behind the dunes you will also find a number of nature reserves and Druridge Bay Country Park.
 Visitors can enjoy a number of activities including water sports, bird-watching, cycling and walking.

 Organised by our neighbour Coquet Yacht Club this challenging race sees teams of four to six sailors and runners starting at Amble Marina and visiting five castles and the Islands of North Northumberland.
 The teams have 24 hours to complete the course.